TranDucQuynh3012/YouTube_Project/YouTube_Project/README.md

    - Matplotlib, Seaborn, Plotly: create data visualizations.
    - Textblob: perform text data analysing.
    - WordCloud: creat a plot for text data.
+   - Emoji: perform emoji data analysing.
+   - OS: used to take the name of csv files in a folder.

 II.
 Target:
    - Untilize the data to understand the situation of videos on YouTube in 2017.